beechwoodswimclubky/beechwood-swimclub/src/pages/membership.md

 <p style="font-weight: bold; text-decoration: underline;">Payment Methods</p>
 <p>We will continue to not accept checks via mail.
 However, in recognizing that some of our members will still desire to pay by check rather than online, we are providing the opportunity to bring checks to the club on two (2) dates.
 A board member will be present at the Ft.
 Mitchell City Building on March 5th, from 4:30-6 p.m. and on March 12th, from 4:30-6 p.m.
 We will also be at the Swim Club accepting checks April 8th 5:30-7 p.m. and April 15th 5:30-7 p.m.
 Checks will not be taken after April 15th.
 Please utilize the online payment function in your Member Splash account.</p>

-<p>Making payments through Member Splash will be available starting on February 22nd.</p>
+<p style="font-weight: bold;">Making payments through Member Splash will be available starting on February 22nd.</p>

 <p style="font-weight: bold; text-decoration: underline;">Payment Deadlines</p>
 <p>The deadlines for payment of 2025 dues are as follows:</p>